-Registration and tickets available for each of these summer reading programs!
+Registration and tickets available for the July 18th morning and afternoon Zoomobile visit!
 Programs are free but registration is required to attend due to limited space.

 Summer Reading Begins

 First day to begin filling out reading logs.
 Kids complete one reading activity for at least 20 minutes a day for 7 days, then turn their logs in to the library for a prize.
 Teens read 250 pages per reading log, then return logs to the library to be entered in to a prize drawing.
-Teen logs may be turned in at any time.
+Teen logs may be turned in beginning on June 10.